Frequently Asked Questions

 • After you close, the shares in the co-op corporation are yours and you can move in.

-For more information, see the Cocoran Group’s Buyer’s Guide and Checklist and Timeline for Purchasing.
+For more information, see Buying a Co-op in NYC: Guide for 2022.
 Read also The Purchasing Journey: An Overview of the Home Buying Process, an article in The Cooperator.

 Do you have any apartments for rent in your co-op?

-Unfortunately, the co-op (and the co-op’s web site) does not keep track of sublets or rentals while they’re being advertised for rent.
+Unfortunately, the co-op does not keep track of sublets or rentals while they’re being advertised for rent.
 Sublets and rentals are usually listed by the owners with rental or real estate agencies.
 The co-op Board gets involved only at the end of the process, when a shareholder seeks approval for a sublessee or tenant.

 14 Bogardus 31 Nagle 37 Nagle Total %